 If during the period of your registration an event occurs which cause a current affirmative answer to any part of item 11,

 the Assistant Commissioner of the Securities Regulation Division shall be notified in writing as to the facts relative to such event.

+R-2

+Page 3

 12. Has Applicant ever been known by another name?
 If so, what name and when and by whom was